 3.1 Imapct of mulberry leaves supplemented with zinc chloride on alanine and aspartate aminotransferase enzymes.

 The data pertaining to alanine aminotransferase enzyme depicts that silkworm hybrid PM x CSR2 larvae reared on mulberry leaves extra foliated with zinc chloride at 0.2 per cent concentration registered highest activity levels of ALT in the fat body (159.36 µ moles of glutamate pyruvate/g protein/hour) and in silk gland tissue (158.88µ moles) as compared to its control (87.05 and 87.50 µ moles) during 5th instar 6th day old larvae.
 While it was lowest in 5th instar 1st day old larvae (20.09 and 20.88 µ moles) in silk gland and fat body tissue at 1.0 per centover respective control (19.16 and 19.61µ moles) (Fig.1).
-Additionally, the data clearly shows that 5th instar 6th day larvae fed on mulberry leaves enriched with zinc chloride at 0.2 per cent expressed maximum activity levels of AST in the fat body (156.32μ moles of oxaloacetate/g protein/hour) and silk gland tissues (150.91μ moles) as opposed to control (96.66 and 98.48μ moles).Among treatments it was minimum in 5th instar 1st day old larvae (37.47 and 60.00 µ moles) at 1.0 pre cent concentration in fat body and silk gland tissues, respectively when compared to control (33.95 and 48.18µ moles) (Fig. 2).
+Additionally, the data clearly showed that 5th instar 6th day larvae fed on mulberry leaves enriched with zinc chloride at 0.2 per cent expressed maximum activity levels of AST in the fat body (156.32μ moles of oxaloacetate/g protein/hour) and silk gland tissues (150.91μ moles) as opposed to control (96.66 and 98.48μ moles).Among treatments it was minimum in 5th instar 1st day old larvae (37.47 and 60.00 µ moles) at 1.0 pre cent concentration in fat body and silk gland tissues, respectively when compared to control (33.95 and 48.18µ moles) (Fig. 2).

 3.2 Effect of supplementation of zinc chloride on larval and cocoon parameters.